jadecobra/python_tdd_exercises/source/truth_table_10_material_non_implication.rst

 Truth Table: Material NonImplication
 ====================================

-I will continue to step through learning conditional statements in python using Test Driven Development with the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_
+More conditional statements from the `Truth Table <https://en.wikipedia.org/wiki/Truth_table>`_, this time for Material NonImplication